AJ-254/fast-api-lms/README.md

 - Environment variable management
 - Linting and formatting with Pre-commit, Black, and Flake8
 - Handling real development issues (Python version conflicts, migration setup, etc.)

-This repository is not identical to the tutorial version.
-It reflects the real-world steps, mistakes, fixes, and decisions I made while learning.

 ---